 With such a beautiful beach and especially if you have just walked through the rainforest and are hot and sweaty, you may be tempted to take a swim.

-Before you do, take a walk out to the jetty.
+Before you do, take a walk out along the jetty.

 Unfortunately this beach has a bit of a problem with Jellyfish - Big Jellyfish!